17 Delightful Things to Do in Bonn, Germany

 2) Gape at the Altes Rathaus

-When strolling through the pedestrian-only cobblestone streets of the Old Town, you’ll come across the Altes Rathaus, Bonn’s old City Hall.
+While strolling through the pedestrian-only cobblestone streets of the Old Town, youโre bound to come across Bonnโs old City Hall.

-With gilded stair railings and a pretty Rococo façade, it’s quite the showstopper!
+With its gilded stair railings and elaborate ornamental facade, itโs quite the showstopper!

 3) Browse the food market at the Altes Rathaus

-In the square in front of the Altes Rathaus (the Market Square), you’ll discover a colorful market.
+In the bustling three-cornered market square in front of the Altes Rathaus, youโll discover the colorful Bonn Market.

-Perhaps pick up some fruit, fresh bread, cheese and sausage for an easy lunch outside on a bench in the sunshine?
+The green market sells daily needs like fruit, fresh bread, cheese and sausage โ all perfect for an easy lunch on a bench outside in the sunshine.

 The market is held every day except on Sundays.